KlaraElmegaard/SocialGraphs_HP/index.markdown

 {% include Character-sentiment-through-movies.html%}

 First of all, lets investigate the hig/low diffrence.
 There isn't a sentiment observations for Dudley for all the movies, while the sentiment of Harry Potter is observed in all movies.
-This is a pretty good reason for the sentiment difference - as.
+This is a pretty good reason for the sentiment difference - the lower the word the lower the sentiment.
+Alright lets look at the characters development over time.
+The sentiment patterns of the trio (Harry, Ron and Hermione) are mostly similar.
+Could it be different?
+But Harry actually variate a bit from the other two.
+An explanation - he is the overall leading role!
+His

 ### How does the overall sentiiment of the books and movies develop?